madrus/bloglet/_posts/2016-11-19-deploying-umbraco-to-godaddy.md

 ### Final words

-I would be very glad to know if this walkthrough really helped somebody to deploy their website to GoDaddy.
+I would be very glad to know if this walk-though really helped somebody to deploy their website to GoDaddy.
 Please, leave your comment to let me know.

 Any comments are more than welcome as I have never had a chance to discuss this document with anybody.